James Bowie: Early life

 Bowie was the ninth of ten children born to Reason (or Rezin) and Elve Ap-Catesby (née Jones, or Johns) Bowie.
 His father was wounded while fighting in the American Revolutionary War, and in 1782 he married Elve, the young woman who nursed him back to health.
 The Bowies first settled in Georgia and then moved to Kentucky.
-At the time of Bowie's birth, his father owned eight enslaved African Americans, eleven head of cattle, seven horses, and one stud horse.
+At the time of Bowie's birth, his father owned eight slaves, eleven head of cattle, seven horses, and one stud horse.
 The following year, the family acquired 200 acre along the Red River.
 They sold that property in 1800 and relocated to what is now Missouri.
 In 1802, they moved south to Spanish Louisiana, where they settled on Bushley Bayou in what soon became Rapides Parish.

 The family moved again in 1809, settling on Bayou Teche in Louisiana before finding a permanent home in Opelousas in 1812.
 Raised on the frontier, the Bowie children worked from a young age, helping to clear the land and plant and cultivate crops.
 All the children learned to read and write in English, but James and his elder brother Rezin could also read, write, and speak Spanish and French fluently.
 The children learned to survive on the frontier, learning how to fish, butcher meat, and run a farm and plantation.
 James Bowie became proficient with pistol, rifle, and knife, and had a reputation for fearlessness.
 When he was a boy, one of his Native American friends taught him to rope alligators.

 In late 1814, in response to General Andrew Jackson's plea for volunteers to fight the British in the War of 1812, James and Rezin enlisted in the Louisiana militia.
 The Bowie brothers arrived in New Orleans too late to participate in the fighting.
 After mustering out of the militia, Bowie settled in Rapides Parish.
 He supported himself by sawing planks and lumber, and floating them down the bayou for sale.
 In June 1819, he joined the Long Expedition, an effort to liberate Texas from Spanish rule.
 The group encountered little resistance and, after capturing Nacogdoches, declared Texas an independent republic.
 The extent of Bowie's participation is unclear, but he returned to Louisiana before the invasion was repelled by Spanish troops.